John J. Mack: Credit Suisse

-Morgan Stanley redux
+Morgan Stanley Redux

-On June 30, 2005, Mack returned to Morgan Stanley as chief executive officer and chairman of the board, replacing Purcell.
-Mack was noted for stabilizing the firm and reenergizing its culture and client franchise, despite an economic downturn.
+On June 30, 2005, Purcell resigned under intense Board pressure and Mack returned to Morgan Stanley as chief executive officer and chairman of the board where he received a standing ovation on the trading floor.
+Mack inherited the Wall Street firm in crisis with low employee morale, poorly managed business sectors and lackluster earnings but was noted for stabilizing the firm and reenergizing its culture and client franchise, despite an economic downturn.